1928 Auckland Rugby League season: Third grade intermediate

 Won by Richmond who were unbeaten with 15 wins, 8pts clear of Ponsonby.
 They had scored 308 points and conceded only 28.
 They also won the knockout competition when they beat Newmarket 15-10 in the final on September 29.
 Newmarket had beaten Devonport 6-3 in one semi final, while Richmond defeated New Lynn in the other semi final.
 The Richmond team had been together for four seasons and won the competition each year as they progressed from sixth grade to third.
 They had only lost one championship match in that time.
-Grafton Athletic withdrew after 1 round.
+Grafton Athletic withdrew after 1 round so have not been included in the standings.
 Remuera withdrew after 9 rounds having lost all their matches to that point.